 Sarong.
 You might want to pick up a sarong as soon as you arrive in Fiji, since it’s a useful item for covering up at the beach or on a village visit.
 They also make fantastic gifts for friends.

-Are you heading to Fiji on holiday?
-Make sure you download my FREE packing list for Fiji so you can make sure you have everything you need for a fabulous vacation!
+Are you heading to Fiji for a holiday?
+Make sure you download my FREE printable Fiji packing list to help you plan your trip!

 Save this post to Pinterest!